 A standard database interface communicates with a database through a standard-compliant driver (in the case of ODBC and JDBC) or data provider (in the case of OLE DB and ADO.NET).
 The standard-compliant driver or data provider translates the abstract function calls defined by the standard's API into calls that are understood by a specific database.
 To use a standard interface, you need to install the standard's API and a suitable driver or data provider.
-Then, install the standard database interface you want to use to access your DBMS by selecting the interface in the PowerBuilder Setup program.
+Then, run the PowerBuilder installer to install the standard database interface you want to use to access your DBMS.